InnerSourceCommons/InnerSourceLearningPath/contributor/05-benefits-of-contribution.md

 A nice side effect of being able to spend some your time in other teams means that your reputation and impact expands the boundaries of your own team.
-So in addition to yourself learning and growing from others you get to influence projects, both in a very specific way by your own contributions but also by sharing your experience and knowledge on project tooling and setup that might help the upstream project improve and accelerate development cycles.
+So in addition to yourself learning and growing from others you get to influence projects.
+You influence directly via your own contributions but also by sharing your experience and knowledge on project tooling and setup.
+This sharing might help the upstream project improve and accelerate development cycles. projects, both in a very specific way by your own contributions but also by sharing your experience and knowledge on project tooling and setup that might help the upstream project improve and accelerate development cycles.